learnbyexample/Ruby_Scripting/chapters/File_processing.md

 => #<File:greeting.txt (closed)>
 ```

-* if all you need is only the `each` method, you could use `File.foreach` instead of using a file handle
+* if all you need is only the `each` method, you could use `File.foreach` instead of using a filehandle
     * arguments like record separator is specified after the file name argument
     * `foreach` won't be suitable if you need other `File.open` arguments like mode/encoding/etc